3.4 Applying Csikszentmihalyi's psychology of flow

 In normal everyday existence, we are the prey of thoughts and worries intruding unwanted in consciousness.
 Because most jobs, and home life in general, lack the pressing demands of flow experiences, concentration is rarely so intense that preoccupations and anxieties can be automatically ruled out.
 Consequently the ordinary state of mind involves unexpected and frequent episodes of entropy interfering with the smooth run of psychic energy.
 This is one reason why flow improves the quality of experience: the clearly structured demands of the activity impose order, and exclude the interference of disorder in consciousness (58).

-Conditions that give rise to flow
+Conditions that cause flow

 First, the experience usually occurs when we confront tasks we have a chance of completing.
 Second, we must be able to concentrate on what we are doing.
 Third and fourth, the concentration is usually possible because the task undertaken has clear goals and provides immediate feedback.
 Fifth, one acts with a deep but effortless involvement that removes from awareness the worries and frustrations of everyday life.
 Sixth, enjoyable experiences allow people to exercise a sense of control over their actions.
 Seventh, concern for the self disappears, yet paradoxically the sense of self emerges stronger after the flow experience is over.
 Finally, the sense of the duration of time is altered; hours pass by in minutes, and minutes can stretch out to seem like hours.
 The combination of all these elements causes a sense of deep enjoyment that is so rewarding people feel that expanding a great deal of energy is worthwhile simply to be able to feel it (49).

 This first trait involves striking a balance between tasks that aren’t too hard or easy for your skillset.
 If it’s too hard, the activity produces anxiety, which removes your flow.
-If it’s too easy, it doesn’t engage you enough and so you become bored.
+If it’s too easy, it doesn’t engage you enough and you become bored.
 You have to strike a balance between anxiety and boredom such that the activity proves a good match for your skills.

 Csikszentmihalyi says, “Enjoyment appears at the boundary between boredom and anxiety, when the challenges are just balanced with the person’s capacity to act” (52).
 This balance is common sense: To enjoy almost any game (chess, basketball, tennis), you need people roughly your same level of skill.

-On the flip side, if your task just involves publishing content that engineers write, maybe cleaning up the grammar a bit and incorporating Markdown syntax as you publish it on the site, this task will likely create a sense of boredom.
+On the flip side, if your task just involves publishing content that engineers write, maybe cleaning up the grammar a bit and incorporating Markdown syntax as you publish it on the site, this task will likely create boredom.
 Publishing tasks are usually easy (or they should be, ideally, once systems are in place).
-The other day I had to publish a long document on a site, and I admit I had to open up a Mariners game in another window because I found the task too boring.
+The other day I had to publish a long document on a site, and I admit I had to open a Mariners game in another window because I found the task too boring.
 It didn’t engage my mind like writing raw content does.
-Finding grammar errors in sentences is also fairly trivial, if you have a strong command of the language.
+Finding grammar errors in sentences is also trivial, if you have a strong command of the language.

 The effortless and apparent ease may actually be a mirage.
 Csikszentmihalyi says: